Danieli Haloten: Early years

-Breakthrough Role
+Breakthrough role

 Haloten is perhaps best known for playing Anita in the soap opera titled "Caras & Bocas", written by Walcyr Carrasco and directed by Jorge Fernando, working with such renowned actors as Ary Fontoura and Beth Mendes.
 The TV show was broadcast in Brazil between April 2009 and January 2010, by TV Globo, a world leader in soap opera production.
 The show was also broadcast in many European and Latin countries, under the title: "Aquarela del Amor".

 Anita began just as a minor role as the protagonist's sister, but with each episode, she became more popular with viewers and received critical acclaim.
 "Caras & Bocas" broke audience records in Brazil and Haloten enjoyed a starring role in a majority of the major scenes.
 The writers of the show noticed Haloten's talent for acting and as she continued to get a warm reception from the public, more importance was given to her character.
 In just one season in this soap opera she had opportunity to play a variety of scenes, achieving in such a short period what would normally take an entire career for most actors.

 When Haloten starred in this major Brazilian Soap Opera, she became big news and was invited as a guest on almost every Brazilian talk show for such major networks as TV Globo and others such as "Programa da Hebe", on SBT, which is one of the most important Brazilian TV host programs.
 Haloten also wrote the plays "Visita indesejada" and "Direito de enxergar".
 When Haloten starred in a Soap-Opera, she became big news in every Brazilian broadcast.

 Anita Batista da Silva

-At the beginning, Anita was a good girl, protected by her brother Gabriel, played by Mlvino Salvador.
+At the beginning, Anita was a good girl, protected by her brother Gabriel, played by Malvino Salvador.
 Throughout the story, she challenged her role in the family, seeking to have own her job, and also to start dating with Anselmo.
 At her engagement party, she discovered that her boyfriend had lied to her about everything.
 It was Anita's first big scene and also the first audience record of "Caras & Bocas".
 Another scene that caught the attention of the public was at Anita's honeymoon, when her husband had an accident in the forest, and Anita went there by herself, without a cane.
 While looking for help, she is walking by the river and is attacked by a serpent.

 As the challenges went on, Anita became more mature, became the family's adviser, had a son and finally, had to deal with the kidnapping of her baby.
 People still talk about this scene and recognize her great work.